Financial Goals 2020: Tracking Your SpendingJanuary 7, 2020

 Regardless of which platform you chose, it’s important to see spending in categories to help you understand where the majority of your paycheck goes.
 If you’re a recent college graduate or parent of a graduate, student loans can be one of the biggest categories in your budget.
 Refinancing student loans can give you a lower monthly payment, freeing up money for other categories.
 This helps you uphold the “Roll With The Punches” rule of reallocating money from one category to the other when “Whoops!” moments happen with your spending.

-ELFI customers have reported saving an average of $309 every month and an average of $20,936 in total savings after refinancing student loans with Education Loan Finance.1 That’s a big chunk of change that can be added to one spending category or divided up among several, all while still making payments on your student loan debt.
+ELFI customers have reported saving an average of $286 every month or an average of $22,500 in total savings after refinancing student loans with Education Loan Finance.1 That’s a big chunk of change that can be added to one spending category or divided up among several, all while still making payments on your student loan debt.

 On the other hand, if you finalize your 2020 budget and realize you have extra money in other categories, you can choose to pay down your student loan debt by making additional or larger monthly payments.
 This concept of overpaying can cut your loan repayment time in half.

 >> Related: Should I Save or Pay Down Student Loan Debt